 Why isn’t inflation good for the economy?

-It all depends on its level.
-In certain countries in crisis, like Venezuela but also Turkey, when the Turkish lira collapsed under attacks from the US, or Argentina in the midst of its financial crisis, it can become unbearable.
-The illustration of this is consumers going around with “barrowfuls” of local currency just to buy something to eat.
-This is hyperinflation with, in the month of July for example, an 82,700% increase in prices in bolivars!
-Imagine that, between the time when you leave your house and you get to the bakery, the prices have risen several times over.
+It all depends on the level.
+In certain countries that are going through a recession, like Venezuela, or Turkey, when the Turkish lira collapsed under attack from the US, or Argentina, in the midst of its financial crisis, it can become unbearable.
+An example of this is consumers going around with ‘barrowfuls’ of local currency just so they can buy something to eat.
+This is hyperinflation – with an 82,700% price increase in bolivars in July alone!
+Can you imagine that?
+In the time it would take to get from your house to the bakery, prices would have risen several times over.

 Photo credits: Reuters